-You have heard [testimony; evidence] that the defendant committed [crimes; acts; wrongs] other than the ones charged in the indictment.
-Before using this evidence, you must decide whether it is more likely than not that the defendant did the [crimes; acts; wrongs] that are not charged in the indictment.
-If you decide that he did, then you may consider this evidence to help you decide [describe purpose for which other act evidence was admitted, e.g. the defendant's intent to distribute narcotics, absence of mistake in dealing with the alleged victim, etc.].
-You may not consider it for any other purpose.
-Keep in mind that the defendant is on trial here for [describe charge(s) in indictment], not for the other [crimes; acts; wrongs].
+You have heard [testimony/evidence] that the defendant committed acts other than the ones charged in the indictment.
+Before using this evidence, you must decide whether it is more likely than not that the defendant took the actions that are not charged in the indictment.
+If you decide that he did, then you may consider that evidence to help you decide [describe with particularity the purpose for which other act evidence was admitted, e.g. the defendant's intent to distribute narcotics, absence of mistake in dealing with the alleged victim, etc.].
+You may not consider this evidence for any other purpose.
+To be more specific, you may not assume that, because the defendant committed an act in the past, he is more likely to have committed the crime[s] charged in the indictment.
+The reason is that the defendant is not on trial for these other acts.
+Rather, he is on trial for [list charges alleged in the indictment].
+The government has the burden to prove beyond a reasonable doubt the elements of the crime[s] charged in the indictment.
+This burden cannot be met with an inference that the defendant is a person whose past acts suggest bad character or a willingness or tendency to commit crimes.